MadheshSM/MadheshSM/README.md

 ✨ I’m actively seeking **internships** in **Data Analytics** to grow my skills and contribute meaningfully to teams.
 Let’s connect!

 ---

-Feel free to personalize it further!
-Would you like help drafting a LinkedIn or email template for outreach?